 • Antimicrobial Properties: ACV possesses antimicrobial properties that can help fight against harmful bacteria and pathogens in food, reducing the risk of foodborne illnesses.

-See also How long to pressure cook lobster tails
+See also How to cook bulgur wheat for salad

 While ACV offers many benefits in cooking, it is essential to use it in moderation.
 Excessive consumption of ACV may have potential side effects due to its high acidity levels.
 It is always advisable to consult with a healthcare professional before making any changes to your diet or consumption habits.